 The ship itself was sold early in 1865 to Boston interests for about $70,000.
 In March of that year the Boston and Colonial Steamship Company was incorporated under Massachusetts legislation.

-The same year service to Halifax and P.E.I. had begun with two steamers, the Greyhound and the Commerce.
+In 1864 service to Halifax and P.E.I. had begun with two steamers, the Commerce and the Franconia.
 This appears to have been the first regularly scheduled steamer service linking the Island with New England.
-These vessels were replaced in 1866 with the Minna, now re-named the Oriental, and the American-built Alhambra.The Oriental continued to be a visitor in Charlottetown Harbour for a number of years but the vessel is recorded in the Record of American and Foreign Shipping as being wrecked in June 1876.
+The latter ship was replaced in 1865 with the Greyhound and both vessels were replaced in 1866 with the Minna, now re-named the Oriental, and the American-built Alhambra.The Oriental continued to be a visitor in Charlottetown Harbour for a number of years but the vessel is recorded in the Record of American and Foreign Shipping as being wrecked in June 1876.
 The ship was wrecked at Harding’s Ledge, near Boston.
 No images of the vessel have been located.

 In an ironic twist two of the steamers later added to the route by the same company had been on the other side of the civil war sea forces as U.S. Navy blockade guard ships.